 Planned learning activities and teaching methods

-Techning methods include lectures, computer laboratories and practical laboratories.
+Teachning methods include mutually interlaced lectures, numerical exercises and practical laboratories.
 Course is taking advantage of e-learning (Moodle) system.

 Assesment methods and criteria linked to learning outcomes